 Van der Vorm Engineering Delft, Delft

-consultant Adviesbureau G. Wickerhoff, Krimpen aan den IJssel
+Adviesbureau G. Wickerhoff, Krimpen aan den IJssel

 4 office buildings and an underground car park for 110 cars